Religion must obey Chinese law, paper says of mosque protest

 But recently, reports said authorities have shut down Hui religious schools and Arabic classes and barred children from participating in Muslim activities.

-James Leibold, a scholar of Chinese ethnic policies at Melbourne’s La Trobe University, said the proposed demolition of the Weizhou mosque appeared to be part of a recent “far more assimilatory policy” toward ethnic minorities.
+James Leibold, a scholar of Chinese ethnic policies at Melbourne’s La Trobe University, said the proposed demolition of the Weizhou mosque appeared to be an effort to assimilate ethnic minorities.

 “The ultimate agenda is to erode minority identity and create a sense of belonging and connection to Chinese identity and Chinese culture,” Leibold said.

 Wang reported from Beijing.
+Associated Press researcher Fu Ting contributed to this report.